ibm-cloud-docs/assistant/services-information.md

 Unlike API-based plans, which measure usage by the number of API calls made during a month, the Plus and Enterprise plans measure usage by the number of monthly active users.

-For example, you can pay $140 for the Plus plan, which covers from 0 to 1,000 monthly active users per service instance per billing period.
+For example, the Plus plan starts at $140 and covers from 0 to 1,000 monthly active users per service instance per billing period.
 A Plus plan service instance supports up to 100 assistants.
-For more details about what is supported by this plan and other plans, see the [artifact limits](#services-information-limits) information.
+For more details about what is supported by this plan and other plans, see {{site.data.keyword.conversationshort}} [service plan options](https://www.ibm.com/cloud/watson-assistant/pricing/){: external}.

 A monthly active user (MAU) is any unique user who has at least one meaningful interaction with your assistant or custom application over the calendar billing month.
 A meaningful interaction is an exchange in which a user sends a request to your service and your service responds.
 Welcome messages that are displayed at the start of a conversation are not charged.